Reading & EARLY READING

 Reading is a high priority within Early Years and underpins everything we do.
 This includes making sure topics taught are built around a wide selection of books linked to children’s interests.

-In Nursery, the importance of reading starts as links are established through the weekly ‘Lending Library’ where children can choose a book, with their adult, to take home for the week.
-These are accompanied by suggested activities which help to engage families with the books and have fun!
+In Nursery, the importance of reading starts as links are established through the weekly lending library, known as Dream Reads - where children are given a book to take home and share with their adult/s.

 Downloads